Manage Your WhatsApp Message Templates

 - Fill in all the required content fields for the languages you selected (see Message Template Content Structure section to get tips on how to fill the content).
 Once you fill all the required fields, click Submit.
 Your message template will be reviewed by Facebook, and you can check the status on the Message Template page.
 In the case of a rejected template message, you may reach out to our support team at support@kata.ai.

-Message Template Content Structure
+Message Template Content Structure (Marketing & Utility)

 Header (optional)